 More Services, Facilities & Things To Do On A Layover At The Airport

 Baggage Carts – Need a hand with your luggage?
-Baggage carts are available in the baggage claim area.
+Baggage carts are available for rent in the baggage claim areas of Terminal 1 and Terminal 2.
 Rate: unknown.

 Food & Drinks – At the time of this update, there are no 24-hour dining options.
 Laniakea by Centerplate is the only restaurant available.